John-Michael Tebelak: After Godspell

 Tebelak directed the Broadway play Elizabeth I in 1972, the off-Broadway play The Glorious One in 1975, and Ka-Boom! in 1980.
 He also directed Lope de Vega's Fuenteovejuna in Madrid in 1975.
 He co-wrote the 1973 film version of Godspell with David Greene.

 Tebelak once said that he "walked into a theatre at the age of nine and stayed there."
 He was a lifelong member of the Episcopal Church, considered becoming a priest, and may have attended an Episcopal seminary for a time.
 He was dramaturge for the Cathedral of St. John the Divine in New York City and staged liturgical drama there.
 According to Reverend James Parks Morton, "whether it was a sermon series or a two-day conference on the environment, he turned it into theater."

 In 1980, Tebelak was sued in New York State Supreme Court by his former live-in companion, Richard Hannum.
 Hannum was represented by famed divorce lawyer Marvin Mitchelson, and was working with Norman Mailer on an adaptation of a play about Marilyn Monroe called Strawhead.
 The lawsuit was an early effort to define the rights of cohabiting homosexual couples.

 Tebelak returned to his hometown of Berea, Ohio, to direct the 10th anniversary production of Godspell at the Berea Summer Theater in the summer of 1980.
 He subsequently directed Cabaret there in the summer of 1981.
 He directed a revival of Godspell at La MaMa in 1981 and then another revival production billed as the 10th anniversary reunion production in Los Angeles in December 1981 with the majority of his original New York cast.
 In 1983, he directed Diversions: Or Proof that it is Impossible to Live, based on the life and work of Franz Kafka, written by Aubrey Simpson, and starring Michael Mayer, at La MaMa.

-Tebelak died in New York City on April 2, 1985, of a heart attack.
+Tebelak died at his home in Manhattan, New York City on April 2, 1985, of a heart attack.